cjacker/opensource-toolchain-8051/README.md

 ## for Atmel AT89S5x (now MicroChip)

-AT89S51/52 can be programmed with avrdude using USBASP adapter.
-Relative to AVR, the RESET signal of 8051 MCU are inverted, which means that you reset the chip by connecting the RESET pin to VCC, Therefore you need to invert the RESET signal from the USBASP programmer.
-I use 74HC04 to invert the RESET signal and use 8051 board for DIP40 51MCU, it works very well. you can also use a NPN triode to invert signal like:
+AT89S51/52 can be programmed with `avrdude` and USBASP adapter.
+Relative to AVR, the RESET signal of 8051 MCU are inverted, which means that you reset the chip by connecting the RESET pin to VCC, Therefore you need to invert the RESET signal of USBASP programmer.
+I use 74HC04 to invert the RESET signal, it works very well. you can also use a NPN triode to invert signal like:

 ![inverters](https://user-images.githubusercontent.com/1625340/171430169-860e4ff4-b8b0-43b1-bca1-c37a98e004e8.jpg)

-If you use breadboard to setup a minimum system, be careful with the POWER ON RESET circuit.
+If you use breadboard to setup a minimum system, be careful with the 'POWER ON RESET' circuit.
 Usually, the POR circuit should be 'VCC->10uf capacitor->RESET->10k resistor->GND'. and the EA pin should connect to VCC if there is no external storage.

 And you should connect the inverted RESET signal directly to RESET pin of AT89S5x.